freelancingtips/fake-identity-generator/privacy-policy.md

-# Privacy Policy – Fake Identity Generator
+# Privacy Policy – Advanced Fake Identity Generator

+**Effective Date:** March 10, 2026

+## Introduction
-Welcome to **Fake Identity Generator**.
-We respect your privacy and are committed to protecting your personal data.
-This privacy policy explains how we collect, use, and safeguard your information when you use our mobile application.
+Advanced Fake Identity Generator (“we”, “our”, “the app”) respects your privacy.
+This policy explains how we handle your data when you use the app.
+By using the app, you agree to this Privacy Policy.

+---

 ## 1. Information We Collect
-We may collect the following information to provide the best experience:

-- Device information (model, OS version)
-- Usage data (app activity, features used)

-## 2. Permissions
-Our app may request the following permissions:

-### 📷 Camera
-We request camera access to let you take photos or videos within the app when required by web content.

-## 3. How We Use Your Information
-We use the information we collect to:
+- **No personal data collected:** The app **does not collect, store, or transmit any personal information**.

-- Provide and maintain the app
+- **Generated data:** Names, addresses, emails, phone numbers, and other identities created using the app are **random and fictional**.
-- Improve user experience and app functionality
-- Display relevant advertisements (if applicable)
-- Send push notifications (if enabled)
-- Respond to support requests
+- **Device information:** We may access **basic device info** for app functionality (e.g., offline caching).
+This is **not linked to any personal data**.

+---

+## 2. Use of Information

+- The app uses **local device storage** (offline cache) to speed up loading and allow offline use.
+- Generated fake identities are **stored temporarily in memory** while the app is open.
+Nothing is sent to servers.

+---

-## 4. Third-Party Services
+## 3. Third-Party Services
-We may use third-party services that collect information, including:

-- **Google Play Services** – for analytics and app functionality
+- The app **does not use any analytics, ads, or third-party trackers**.
+- No external servers are contacted.

+---

+## 4. Permissions

+- **Storage/Clipboard:** The app may request permission to **copy identities** to the clipboard.
+- **Offline functionality:** The app uses browser caching or service workers to allow offline usage.

+---

 ## 5. Data Security

-We implement commercially acceptable measures to protect your data from unauthorized access.
+- Generated data is **never transmitted to the internet**.
+- All operations happen **locally on your device**.
+- We **cannot access** the identities you create.

+---

-## 6. Children's Privacy
+## 6. Children’s Privacy

-Our app is **not intended for children under 13**.
-We do not knowingly collect personal information from children under 13.
+- This app is **not intended for children under 13**.
+- We do not knowingly collect personal information from children.

-## 7. Your Rights
-Depending on your location, you may have rights regarding your personal data, including:

-- Access
-- Correction
-- Deletion
-- Data portability
+---

-## 8. Changes to This Privacy Policy
+## 7. Changes to This Policy

-We may update this Privacy Policy from time to time.
-Changes will be posted on this page.
+We may update this policy occasionally.
+Updates will be **reflected in the app or on the official website**.
+Users are encouraged to check for updates periodically.

-## 9. Contact Us
-For questions about this Privacy Policy, contact us through the app's contact feature.

-**By using Fake Identity Generator, you agree to this Privacy Policy.**
+---